 - Maitake mushrooms

-Highlights: Spices have anti-inflammatory properties.
-It's known that inflammation plays a role in the development of major diseases like cancer.
+Spices have anti-inflammatory properties, and it's known that inflammation plays a role in the development of major diseases like cancer.
 In addition to its anti-angiogenic benefits, garlic contains sulfur, an important mineral for detoxification.

-Highlights: Green tea contains a catechin called EGCG which has been shown to be toxic to cancer cells.
+Green tea contains a catechin called EGCG, which has been shown to be toxic to cancer cells.
 Red wine, like grapes, contains resveratrol.
-Polyphenols, found in grape skins, also protect against free radical damage.
+Polyphenols, also found in grape skins, protect against free radical damage.
 Limit consumption of red wine to 1-3 glasses per week since overuse of alcohol is a cancer contributor.

-Highlights: Olive oil contains oleocanthal which was shown to eradicate cancer cells in studies.
+Olive oil contains oleocanthal, which has been shown to eradicate cancer cells in studies.
 Grape seed oil extract can also inhibit tumor growth.
 Both also contain important fat-soluble vitamins to boost overall health and immunity.

-Highlights: Tuna is rich in Omega 3s and in selenium.
+Tuna is rich in omega-3s and in selenium.
 If you eat tuna, avoid albacore and choose a canned tuna that is "light" and packed in water.
 This reduces exposure to mercury.
-Sea cucumbers are a delicacy especially in Chinese cuisine.
+Sea cucumbers are a delicacy, especially in Chinese cuisine.
 They've been studied and shown to be cytotoxic to cancer cells.

 Chocolate that has at least 70% cacao is best as it contains higher amounts of antioxidants.
 The flavonoids in dark chocolate are responsible for the reduction in cancer and other diseases.